 Your complete application must be received on the stated priority deadline to be considered a priority application.
 Each program has its own priority deadline for each term listed on its program overview webpage; the table below is a reference of what the priority deadline is typically for a given term.
-An initial review of all priority applications will be completed within one month of the priority deadline.
 Students will be notified of their application status within one month of the priority deadline.

 | Summer 2018